What Is The Club Colours Award?

 Applicable to c.
 1 in 25 clubs per year, we’ll inspect your website and any other public-facing content (such as social media) to ensure you have a clear Safeguarding mandate (if relevant to your club) as well as ensuring other accreditation, information and the professional standards are being met.
 We’ll pass over the feedback we have, good or bad, to ensure you can constructively build your online presence to be the best it possibly can be for finding and retaining students.

 Applicable to c.
-1 in 50 clubs per year.
-We’ll be sending in both online and in-person ‘mystery students’.
-They will consist of both parents with children and adult participants, who will make contact online via various sources to ask questions about joining.
-The digital mystery shoppers will stop there, and we’ll be able to then provide back a full review of the service experienced with any notes and comments to help constructively improve the experience.
+1 in 150 clubs per year.
+We send in both online and in-person ‘mystery students’.
+They consist of both parents with children and adult participants, who will make contact online via various sources to ask questions about joining.
+The digital mystery shoppers will stop there, and we’ll be able to then provide back a full review of the service experienced with any notes and comments to help constructively improve the experience where relevant.
 We’ll also have a larger part of mystery shoppers attend for a class.
 Likewise, they will feedback to us and we can pass this feedback onto you.
 Mystery Shoppers will look to ensure professional and credible martial arts lessons are being delivered and we hope the feedback we can pass over from this will really help to motivate you and your club as we’re sure most clubs do a superb job night in and night out.

 Club Colours Course Modules